 If you don’t want your audience to forget you, add at least one post or Story a day.
 Relationships and trust are things you have to build and Instagram is no exception.

-Once you know how much to post, you need to know whether the content your posting is making a difference.
+Once you know how much to post, you need to know whether the content you’re posting is making a difference.

 Are users more active under your content when you post more regularly?